isabella232/search-promote.en-1/help/c-about-linguistics-menu/c-about-query-expansion-overrides.md

 ## Configuring Query Expansion Overrides {#task_A087354A509D4997BA275186C224160E}

-Defining and adding a Query Expansion override in Search&Promote.
+Defining and adding a Query Expansion override in Search&amp;Promote.

 <!--